liuzhousi/FPGC4/Documentation/docs/progress.md

 - [done] add bitwise | ^ and & operators (look at commit 31180511de0f95cf5dbda0bf98df71901a2fd1ed)
 - [done] print static string in correct asm format (.dw without commas)
 - Fix empty label problem in ASSEMBLER! (preprocessor) by adding a nop when detected
+- Fix global variables, and make tests for it

 ## Future improvements (FPGC5?)